 The Court will schedule the Pre-Trial Conference two to three weeks before the commencement of trial.
 Lead trial counsel for each party must attend the Pre-Trial Conference.
 The Court will address various topics at this conference, including, but not limited to: rulings on exhibit objections, voir dire questions, jury instructions, and motions in limine; use of demonstratives and timelines; trial logistics; sidebars; trial technology; and breakout rooms.

 VII.
-Exhibits and Deposition Designations - After Pre-Trial Conference a.
-USB Key/Thumb Drive
+Exhibits - After Pre-Trial Conference

 5 days following the Pre-Trial Conference, each party shall have delivered to chambers the following: